ARM-software/abi-aa/aapcs64/aapcs64.rst

   * Z0-Z31 are call-preserved.
   * P0-P15 are call-preserved.

-* The subroutine takes the following arguments:
+* The subroutine takes the following argument:

-  current_state
-    the standard `processor state argument`_ for streaming-compatible interfaces, passed in register X0

   BLK
-    a 64-bit data pointer that points to a `TPIDR2 block`_, passed in register X1
+    a 64-bit data pointer that points to a `TPIDR2 block`_, passed in register X0

 * The subroutine does not return a value.